JuliaMolSim/Molly.jl/docs/src/docs.md

 Atom properties can be accessed, e.g. `atom_i.σ`.
 Typically the force function is where most computation time is spent during the simulation, so consider optimising this function if you want high performance.

-To use your custom force, add it to the list of general interactions:
+To use your custom force in a simulation, add it to the list of general interactions:
 ```julia
 general_inters = (MyGeneralInter(true),)
 ```